Seohyeong/HubermanAI/README.md

 ```

 ## Disclaimer
-This project includes an image of Dr. Andrew Huberman.
+This project includes an image of Andrew Huberman.
 I do not own the rights to this image.
 It is used here for illustrative purposes only.